KING JORDE Cultural Projects Consulting

 It matters how we choose to remember....

-Peggy King Jorde is a Cultural Projects Consultant combining more than 30 years of experience in planning, design, public art, and historic preservation projects in New York City and beyond.
-King Jorde served under three NYC mayors, including the Honorable David N. Dinkins providing comprehensive oversight of all capital construction projects specific to New York's cultural landmarks, public art, and art museums.
-Her range of support spanned project planning, development, management & design.
+Peggy King Jorde is a distinguished cultural projects consultant, Harvard Loeb Fellow, and Consulting Penn Scholar at the University of Pennsylvania’s Museum of Archaeology and Anthropology.
+Her three-decade career spans planning, design, public art, and historic preservation in New York City and internationally.
+Serving under three New York City mayors, including the Honorable David N. Dinkins, she provided comprehensive oversight of capital construction projects for the city's cultural landmarks, public art installations, and art museums.

-In 1990, King Jorde was thrust into the limelight as a pivotal figure in the fight to protect a 17th century African Burial Ground that was rediscovered during the construction of a federal office building.
-Under her leadership, King Jorde as project director & contractor to a federal agency, developed and led the nationwide architectural design competitions for the African Burial Ground National Memorial and Interpretive Center.
-Participating in a panel with art professionals, King Jorde was a leading voice in public art commissioning for honoring the historic site.
+In 1990, King Jorde emerged as a critical figure in preserving the 17th-century African Burial Ground, which was rediscovered during the construction of a federal office building in Lower Manhattan.
+As project director and federal contractor, she spearheaded nationwide architectural design competitions for the African Burial Ground National Memorial and Interpretive Center.
+Her leadership extended to collaborating with art professionals to commission public art that appropriately honored this historic site's significance.